autoNumeric/autoNumeric/HowToUpgradeToV4.md

 ### Configuration

 The old option names have changed and are deprecated, in favor of the [new ones](https://github.com/autoNumeric/autoNumeric/#options).<br>
-To help you switch to the new names, warning messages are displayed in the console if any old name is detected.
+To help you switch to the new names, detailed warning messages are displayed in the console if an old option name is detected.

 | <= `v2` (Before)          | `v4` (After) |
 | :---------------- | :-----------  |